 A construction worker from Philadelphia is performing asphalt work on a highway.
 He is critically injured by a driver who was speeding through a work zone and failed to see the worker.
 As a result of the accident, the worker sustained multiple fractures and is disabled from working for nearly 1 year.

-About Our Car Accident Law Firm
+About Our Car Accident Law Firm in Pennsylvania

-The lawyers at Morris Wilson Knepp Jacquette are known as skilled trial lawyers who don’t back down from any defendant, including national car insurance companies.
+The lawyers at Morris Wilson Knepp Jacquette are known as skilled trial attorneys who don’t back down from any defendant, including national car insurance companies.
 We have achieved recognition both nationally and locally for our client-focused advocacy and dedication to obtaining big results.
 Our firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.

-Workers’ Compensation Benefits in Pennsylvania
+Pennsylvania Workers’ Compensation Benefits

 Under Pennsylvania workers’ compensation law, workers injured during the course and scope of employment can make a variety of claims, regardless of fault.
 Benefit claims include medical treatment and expenses, wage loss, specific loss (loss of use of a body part), and death benefits.